Working with Music

 Stopping a Track

-You can stop a track by setting it’s args.audio
+You can stop a track by setting its args.audio key value to nil.
+Example:

 def tick(args)